|Major Groups > Gilled Mushrooms > Pale-Spored > Collybioid> > Xeruloid > Hymenopellis incognita|

 Older field guides often combined Hymenopellis incognita with what have since been designated as separate species of Hymenopellis, in treatments of "Collybia radicata," "Oudemansiella radicata," and "Xerula radicata."

-Thanks to Cecily Franklin for collecting, documenting, and preserving Hymenopellis incognita; her collection is deposited in The Herbarium of Michael Kuo.
+Thanks to Cecily Franklin for collecting, documenting, and preserving Hymenopellis incognita for study; her collection is deposited in The Herbarium of Michael Kuo.

 Ecology: Saprobic on the deadwood of hardwoods (especially hickories); occasionally growing directly from very well decayed logs and stumps, but more commonly attached to buried deadwood near stumps, appearing terrestrial; late spring through fall; originally described from Coles County, Illinois, and since documented in Missouri, North Carolina, Pennsylvania, and Tennessee—perhaps to be expected throughout eastern North America.
 The illustrated and described collections are from Pennsylvania and Illinois (including Coles County, the county of the holotype collection).